oucs-teaching/cosc349-labs/lab04.md

 ![](https://i.imgur.com/dMYvfiU.png)

 In my case, I end up seeing the console on the North Virginia  region.
-You can change regions using the drop-down at the top-right of the window.
-However note that most resources have different prices in the different regions: the US East Coast regions are usually cheapest.
+AWS Educate classrooms run in a particular region, so you will not be able to change this.
+For unrestricted accounts, you can change regions using the drop-down at the top-right of the window.
+However note that most resources have different prices in the different regions: the US East Coast regions are usually the cheapest.

 One of the first points to note is that AWS provides a search-engine-style search box just to navigate within the services on offer.
 That should give you some idea of how many different types of services are available!